 Make the pastry cream

-- Bring the milk, vanilla bean and 1/2 of the sugar to boil in a large nonreactive saucepan.
+- Bring the milk, vanilla bean (or vanilla extract), and half of the sugar just to a simmer in a large nonreactive saucepan.

 - Whisk the egg yolks in a mixing bowl and gradually add the remaining sugar.
 Whisk in the cornstarch to combine.

-- Take about a ½ cup of the boiling milk and slowly add it to the eggs, whisking constantly.
-(This is called tempering the eggs, and will slowly bring the eggs up in temperature without cooking them You don’t want little pieces of cooked egg in your pastry cream).
+- Take about a ½ cup of the scalded milk and slowly add it to the eggs, whisking constantly.
 Return the yolk mixture to the pan and cook, whisking vigorously, until the cream boils and is well thickened.
 Allow the pastry cream to boil approximately 2 minutes, stirring constantly.

 - Remove the pastry cream from heat.
 Fold in the butter until melted.
 Do not overmix, as this will thin the custard.

-- Strain through a fine sieve and pour it into a clean mixing bowl.
-Remove the vanilla bean.
-Chill over an ice bath, then refrigerate until needed, covered with plastic wrap on the surface of the custard (this prevents a buildup of “skin” on the surface of the custard).
+- Strain through a fine mesh strainer into a clean mixing bowl, removing the vanilla bean.
+Chill in an ice bath, then refrigerate until needed, covered with plastic wrap on the surface of the custard (this prevents a buildup of “skin” on the surface of the custard).

 Assemble the cake